 Due to the extensive areas that arts, social sciences and language graduates can work in, it is beyond the scope of this article to detail the job market prospects for each profession!

-However, what is clear from research conducted by the British Academy is that graduates in arts, humanities and social sciences develop a broad range of transferable skills that employers in a wide range of sectors look for.
-These skills include communication, creativity, research and analysis, decision-making, problem solving and adaptability.
+However, it is widely agreed that graduates of arts, humanities and social sciences develop a broad range of transferable skills that employers in a wide range of sectors look for.
+These skills include communication, creativity, research and analysis, decision-making, problem solving and social awareness.

 If you are thinking of studying languages, the website 'Why study languages?' may be of interest.